dmorales21/dbt-core/docs/arch/adr-003-versioning-branching-strategy.md

 We already have an established versioning strategy when it comes to major/minor/patch releases.
 The following is our approach as to what to expect from each release version:

-* Major: This signifies that breaking changes to users that they must react to are included in this release.
+* Major: This signifies that breaking changes which require user action are included in this release.
 * Minor version: This signifies that new features are included in this release.
 * Patch version: This signifies that bug and security fixes are included in this release.